-- obtain an ASCIA Action Plan for Anaphylaxis from the student's medical practitioner and provide a copy to the school as soon as practicable obtain a Medication Authority Form from the student's medical practitioner and provide a copy to the school as soon as practicable immediately inform the school in writing if there is a change in the student's medical condition and obtain an updated ASCIA Action Plan for Anaphylaxis - provide an up-to-date photo of the student for the ASCIA Action Plan for Anaphylaxis and Medication Authority Formwhen these documents are provided to the school and each time they are reviewed - provide the school with a current adrenaline autoinjector for the student that has not expired - ensure the student supplies an additional adrenaline autoinjector when participating in external school events such as excursions, camps and sports carnivals - participate in annual reviews of the student's ASCIA Action Plan for Anaphylaxis
+- obtain an ASCIA Action Plan for Anaphylaxis from the student's medical practitioner and provide a copy to the College as soon as practicable. - immediately inform the College in writing if there is a relevant change in the student's medical condition and obtain an updated ASCIA Action Plan for Anaphylaxis. - provide an up-to-date photo of the student for the ASCIA Action Plan for Anaphylaxis when that Plan is provided to the College and each time it is reviewed. - provide the College with a current adrenaline autoinjector for the student that has not expired. - participate in annual reviews of the student's Plan.